kohlten/Coda/README.md

   -c  --compress:			Compress files
   -cl --compressionLevel:	Set the compression level.
 Default is 9.
 A value between 1-22.
   -en  --encrypt			Also encrypt the data before compression.
     -k= --key=				Set the key for decyption.
-Must be less than 49.
   -de --decrypt				Also decrypt the data.
     -k= --key=				Set the key for decyption.
-Must be less than 49.
   -n= --name=				Set the name for the output file in compression.
 Useless for decompression.
 ```